A talented jazz pianist and keyboardist, the two time

 Even during his busiest periods working in commercial

-Jazz Festival, Jazz Port Townsend, The Baked Potato, The Jazz Bakery and Seattle's Jazz Alley, also touring
+Jazz Festival, Jazz Port Townsend, The Telluride Jazz Festival, The Paradise Valley Jazz Party, The Baked Potato, Vibrato Grill, The Jazz Bakery and Seattle's Jazz Alley, also touring

 in Europe, South American and Asia.
 He co-wrote the